-Figure 12.1.
-Browsing a network in Nautilus
+Figure 13.1.
+SMB Workgroups in Nautilus

-An icon appears for each available SMB workgroup or domain on the network.
-Double-click one of the workgroup/domain icons to view a list of computers within the workgroup/domain.
+- 2. Double-click one of the workgroup or domain icon to view a list of computers within the workgroup or domain. - 3.
+An icon exists for each machine within the workgroup.

-Each machine within the workgroup is represented by its own icon.
 Double-click on an icon to view the Samba shares on the machine.
-If a username and password combination is required, you are prompted for them.
+If a user name and password combination is required, you are prompted for them.